> Peter Bellamy > Songs > Puck's Song

 Puck's Song is the first poem from Rudyard Kipling's book Puck of Pook's Hill.
 Peter Bellamy sang it on his second album of songs set to Kipling's poems, Merlin's Isle of Gramarye, and the album got its title from this song.
-He commented in the album's sleeve notes:
+He noted:

 Puck's Song opens the book Puck of Pook's Hill, and sets the theme for all the stories that follow, in that Puck, who has been in England from the very first, is the medium through which history comes to life.
 The entire piece is in fact a very personal statement on Kipling's own behalf, explaining his love for England, and particularly for his own corner of his beloved Sussex, through its deep-rooted associations with the past.
 Most of the features mentioned in the song are still to be seen on and around his property in Burwash, Sussex.